Artists are given a weekly stipend for food.

 Two four week-long residencies are offered each year, one during the month of October and one in May.
 The program accommodates three artists at a time.
 Each resident is provided with a room, working facilities and a weekly stipend for food, participants are responsible for cooking their own meals.

 The program takes place on 108 acres of pastoral land which was used as a horse farm in the last century.
 The property features rolling hills, mowed paths, meadows, densely wooded forests, wetlands with a few ponds of varying size and a seasonal stream.
 In addition to these ecosystems a variety of native plant species host habitats for birds, reptiles and amphibians.
 Frequent visitors include coyotes, deer and wild turkeys.
 The barn is home to chickens, sheep, horses, goats, cats, a cow and a pig.
 There is also a private residence on the property, which is not available for use by residents.

 Each resident will be asked to present their work during the residency and weekly critiques are held as a group, sometimes with a visiting critic.

 Each resident is provided with a room in a shared house.

-Each artist is provided with a studio space either in the main house or in a nearby building.
+Each artist is provided with a studio space in a nearby building.